Obituaries from

 RALPH B. CULWELL, KILLED IN PACIFIC

 Marine Pfc.
 Ralph B. Culwell, 20, son of Mrs. A. D. Anderson, 2520 North Fifteenth - A, has been killed in action in the Pacific area probably the Marianas the war department informed his mother by telegram Monday morning.
 Pfc.
 Culwell enlisted in Dallas in February 1943.
 Born in Whitesboro, he went to school in that city.
-Surviving him are his mother and four sisters, Mrs. A. D. Neill of HOmestead, Fla; Misses Jimmye Fay Carleen and Jo Ellen of Waco.
+Surviving him are his mother and four sisters, Mrs. A. D. Neill of Homestead, Fla; Misses Jimmye Fay Carleen and Jo Ellen of Waco.
 His step-father is adver - [rest of article missing]

 Notes: